Finally, the countdown is over!

 2. Introducing the Distraction-free Mode

 Next, this release introduces a distraction-free writing mode.
 It means you can see the full-screen editor with the title and content of the page/post you are working on.

 Though WordPress 5.4 has the full-screen editor by default, it doesn’t have the distraction-free mode.
 That’s why WordPress 6.2 is coming with this cleaner interface for writing and editing.

-When you enable this mode, it will hide all editor control elements.
+When you enable this mode, it hides all editor control elements.
 And, all the toolbars will be less visible to keep your focus only on the content.

 You can switch this mode on/off as per your requirement.
-Overall, this mode will provide you with a clear and focused writing experience.
+Overall, this mode provides you with a clear and focused writing experience.